Episode 17: He’s Able

 Congregation: (sings, joined by Jack Arnold Beam) I’ve been blessed.
 Be on time for the buses, because they will depart starting at five P.M.

 Music has always been a driving force in Jack’s life.
-His grandfather played piano with the Paul Whiteman Band in the `20s, and his father Jack, Sr. carried on the family tradition playing boogie woogie tunes for the family.
+His grandfather played piano with the Paul Whiteman Band in the `20s, and his father, Jack Sr., carried on the family tradition playing boogie woogie tunes for the family.
 Jack Arnold started learning piano at age nine and, thanks to the Temple, fell in love with the sounds of the Hammond B-3 organ and gospel choirs.
-He devoured all the R&B he could get his hands on with favorites like Ray Charles, Sam Cook, and Mahalia Jackson.
+He devoured all the R&B he could get his hands on with favorites like Ray Charles, Sam Cooke, and Mahalia Jackson.
 Jack was determined to follow his dreams of becoming a professional musician.
 When Jim Jones moved to Brazil and Jack's parents decided to follow, Jack opted to stay behind and pursue his musical career.

 For Jack, the 60s had been an exciting and productive time.
 While audiences flocked to his shows searching for a good time and consciousness expansion, Jack was discovering his higher purpose.
-Up till now being a rockstar had been Jack’s dream and for nearly a decade he lived the dream playing in clubs like the Factory in LA, during a legendary time for rock bands.
+Up till now, being a rockstar had been Jack’s dream, and for nearly a decade, he lived that dream playing in clubs like the Factory in LA, during a legendary time for rock bands.
 Music was a language Jack spoke fluently, but the stage no longer inspired him.
 As the `60s wound down and Jack tired of touring, he turned his attention to new pursuits, becoming a music producer.

 Jack Arnold Beam officially joined the Temple in 1969 with the understanding that the Temple would pay for his college education.
 The Temple immediately made use of Jack’s talents and put him to work with the Temple choir.

-Jack Arnold Beam: After I got there, and was there for a while, they asked me to work with the choir.
-So, I gotta give a lot of credit to Loretta Cordell, who was the organist.
-She and I had to try to find out, first of all, we started out singing some of the songs that the congregation had sang but doing arrangements of them and whatnot, you know.
-And, at that time he was still doing trips like, he had started doing trips to San Francisco, and to LA, and whatnot during that time frame, it was just starting.
-So we would drive buses down there and you know, have meetings doing that.
-As they started out it wasn't as much music as it was like traveling to these places and him doing mainly talking.
-Loretta would do a couple of congregational songs because it was a mixed audience of people of color and white people and whatnot, it was kind of a variety of a mixture.
-More people started coming up to Redwood Valley, because I was like going to college.
-I started college at Santa Rosa Junior College, then I ended up graduating from San Francisco State studying music, and I had a degree in social work.
-What happened was we were gathering younger people who were really into music and whatnot and then, you know, we were able to take some like, traditional songs that might have been sung in, you know, in Black churches, and not that they sang that were traditional kinds of things, and we started mixing those, and then I started writing stuff.
-But that's how we did it, was with the new people coming in and picking up from their backgrounds, you know, songs, traditional songs and whatnot, that they were doing, making arrangements out of them.
-Also we had to leave the situation open, that if you want to sing in the choir, you know, you can do it.
-Now there was another young lady named Anita Ijames, she was helping also.
-She, and I, and Loretta would get together and we would work out the song harmonies and this and that together with that.
-And then Anita, while I was working with the band while we were playing putting that together, helped teach the new people the parts to the songs and you know it was soprano or alto or give them parts and then we'd rehearse with that until they were able to get it down.
-Well, after a couple of years we were really getting pretty good, and at that point, I thought, you know, we need, if we had a record, you know, or something like that because, at that time everybody that was in kind of a leadership position of some sort, we're thinking about how to make money for the Temple, you know, so that we could travel a little bit with them and, you know, to have some income on it, you know, to help pay expenses and whatnot for the Church.
-The idea of making an album came up and I told Jim that, you know, that would be in my opinion, since I already you know, was in that, it would be a good way to help not only spread, you know, your message idea but also making some income, you know, to help support.
-So that's how that all got lined up.
+That's how we did it- with the new people coming in and picking up from their backgrounds, traditional songs, and whatnot, and making arrangements out of them.
+Also, we had to leave the situation open, so that if you want to sing in the choir, you can do it.
+Now there was another young lady named Anita Ijames; she was helping also.
+She, I, and Loretta would get together, and we would work out the song harmonies.
+And then Anita, while I was working with the band, put it together, helped teach the new people the parts to the songs.
+It was soprano or alto, or give them parts, and then we'd rehearse with that until they were able to get it down.
+After a couple of years we were really getting pretty good, and at that point, I thought, if we had a record, or something like that- because, at that time everybody that was in kind of a leadership position of some sort, we were thinking about how to make money for the Temple so that we could travel a little bit with them and have some income to help pay expenses and whatnot for the Church.
+The idea of making an album came up, and I told Jim that it would be a good way to help not only spread your message but also make some income to help support.
+So that's how that all got lined up.”

 As choir director, Jack found himself surrounded by incredible talent, with a head full of fresh ideas and songs.
 Jack knew with a lot of work and a little polish, he could produce something unique that sounded professional and reach more people with his music than ever before.

-How did the idea of doing an album come about?
+How did the idea of making an album come about?

-Jack Arnold Beam: Well I had, I had two memories about that.
-It was kind of like back and forth, and I know that he had mentioned something about it, but I think upon recollection of it, because it's been awhile, I think I may have put it out there first, but then he got interested in it right away when I mentioned the word money.
+Jack Arnold Beam: “Well, I have two memories about that.
+It was kind of like back and forth, and I know that he had mentioned something about it, but I think upon recollection of it, because it's been awhile, I think I may have put it out there first, but then he got interested in it right away when I mentioned the word money.”

 Located next to a porno theater on Hollywood Boulevard, the Producer’s Workshop, though a bit small and minimalistic, housed some of the best modern recording equipment of the era.
 Classic albums like Pink Floyd's The Wall and Fleetwood Mac's Rumours were recorded and engineered there.

-On the album's cover we see the choir posing in Golden Gate Park.
+On He’s Able album cover, we see the choir posing in Golden Gate Park.
 They’re standing in front of the Portals of the Past.
 The white columns of the monument once marked the entrance to the Nob Hill Mansion, a garish palace built by a wealthy railroad tycoon.
 Those pillars are all that remain of San Francisco’s Gilded Era mansions after the 1906 Earthquake.

 Jack was given a lot of creative control over the album.
 But recording sessions had to be organized around the Temple's busy schedule.